ibrohhm/sudoku-solver/README.md

 }
 ```

-I create two example of initial sudoku grid, one is solvable and another one is unsolvable, it's render by `IsSolvable` value.
+I create two example of initial sudoku grid, one is solvable and another one is unsolvable to see the different, it's render by `IsSolvable` value.
 Also I always print each iteration step to see the progress but if you wanna check one by one of the step, make it `IsStepByStep` has `true` value.

-The first cell is cell with index (0,0), if it's has value check next cell (0,1) and so on, or you can see this function to initiate first empty cell
+The first cell is cell with index (0,0), if it has value check next cell (0,1) and so on, or you can see this function to initiate first empty cell

 ```
 func (m *Sudoku) InitIndex() bool {